 Some teachers do get children to spell out sight words as well as memorise them but this is often made less effective because they get children to say the letter names without considering the sounds that make up the words.

 Letter names are quite different from the sounds the letters represent.

-As we discuss in one of our articles about spelling, it’s essential for children to break words down into their individual sounds when they are spelling because once they’ve internally vocalised the sequence of sounds in a word they can link these to the letters that represent those sounds.
+As we discuss in our spelling with phonics article, it’s essential for children to break words down into their individual sounds when they are spelling because once they’ve internally vocalised the sequence of sounds in a word they can link these to the letters that represent those sounds.